- Home

 The probability distribution of the number of successes in n independent yes/no trials, each with probability p.

-Why is Binomial Distribution important?
+What is the Binomial Distribution formula?

 Prerequisites